Hope Saddle Accommodation house

 It is my belief that Edgar made these extensions specifically with the idea of offering accommodation to weary travellers not wishing to make the immense journey from Nelson to Murchison in a single day.
 Apart from the Hope Saddle itself the journey to this point was relatively easy going and could be made in a day comfortably, however many travellers broke their journey at Kohatu or Korere too.
 At some point after the turn of the century and also relative to the progress on the railway, various changes of status took place for the building.
 During the final years for horse drawn coaches it was definitely also used as a staging point for Newmans where teams of horses were changed, and during this time its use as both a tea rooms and accommodation house ran concurrently.
 There was another accommodation house established at Glenhope, but in later years Newmans used the Hope Saddle stop instead for reasons explained above.

-With the great leap into modern transport, and Newman’s purchase of Cadillac and Star motor ‘coaches’ (really lengthened sedan cars), Moorhouse’s Accommodation House, although remaining thus, focused on catering for the public as tearooms.
+With the great leap into modern transport, and Newman’s purchase of Cadillac and Star motor ‘coaches’ (really lengthened sedan cars), Moorhouse’s Accommodation House, while still offering rooms, focused on catering for the public as a tea house.
 By this time, in fact from 1904 on, both the farm and tearooms were being run by the Moorhouses.
 Alice Hamilton died that year, sadly intestate, her husband disappeared after demanding his lawful rights to half the entire Moorhouse Estate’s worth, some thousands of pounds, never to be seen again.

 Alice’s sons William and Thomas Wilson (Wink) Moorhouse along with her older spinster sister Charlotte, were left to pick up the pieces.
 William (Bill) and Charlotte shifted to Hope Saddle Farm, while Wink continued running the Dairy farms on the Grampians and Lower Brook Street.